DataDog/hiring-engineers/answers.md

 The fourth and final component of the Agent architecture is SuperVisorD.
 The purpose of SuperVisorD  is to ensure all of the processes described above are running smoothly and correctly.
 It accomplishes this by running a master process as the root user, and forks all of the other subprocesses as the dd-agent user.

-A diagram explaining the architecture is depcited in agent_diagram.png
+A diagram explaining the architecture is depcited in Figure 1 below.

 ![Agent Diagram](https://raw.githubusercontent.com/shauncarland/hiring-engineers/support-engineer/agent_diagram.png)

+				 Figure 1: Diagram of the Agent Architecture

 ### Setting Up DataDog On My Machine

 To set up DataDog on my machine, I first created an Ubuntu Virtual Machine using Vagrant.
 This was to ensure a consistent development environment and to eliminate issues regarding dependencies or machine’s operating system (OSX Yosemite).
-My virtual machine’s metrics are displayed through DataDog in system_metrics.png.
+My virtual machine’s metrics are displayed through DataDog in Figure 2.
 As shown, I added several tags to my host.
 I decided to specifically tag my host with the region of the world it is in (New England).
 This would be useful if, as a user, I wanted to detect specific metrics from my hosts in one part of the country.

 ![System Metrics](https://raw.githubusercontent.com/shauncarland/hiring-engineers/support-engineer/system_metrics.png)
+				 Figure 2: Screenshot of my System's Metrics

 ### Setting Up MySQL DataDog Integration